Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 You will see the mucilage form almost immediately.

-It's important, however, to not over wet the seeds.
-The mucilage will retain water, so the seeds don't need as much as other microgreen seeds.
+It’s essential, however, not to overwet the seeds.
+The mucilage will retain water, so the seeds don’t need as much as other microgreen seeds.

 Now place the planting tray inside the watering tray.
-A watering tray is one that doesn't have holes and will hold water.
-Use a similar size tray, like in the Home Microgreen Kit, or you can use a larger tray.
+A watering tray does not have holes and will hold water.
+Use a similar-size tray, like in the Home Microgreen Kit, or a larger one.

 Place a cover on the seeds so the cover or lid is touching the seeds (don't seal the tray tight).
 If the tray you use has a lid, turn it upside down (yes, upside down) so the top is pressing on the seeds.
 See below.